kdbaustert/url_shortener/README.md

 #Coding Style

 The code styling used in this project was done with eslint-config-airbnb and installing the plugin for Atom You can find the documentation for it here [eslint-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) and here for Atom [eslint for Atom](https://atom.io/packages/eslint)

+#Unit Tests
+Please make sure you have installed mocha and chai using npm globally

+Then simply run mocha in your CLI.

+This will run a test for each route.